How to Clean a Bedroom: Quick and Easy Guide

 2. Cleaning Bedroom Surfaces

 Use a duster to dust all of the surfaces in your room.
-If you don’t have one, use a microfiber cloth to remove any dust bunnies.
+Surfaces should be thoroughly dusted before moving on to other cleaning steps.
+If you donโ€™t have one, use a microfiber cloth to remove any dust bunnies.

 Start high and work your way down so falling dust doesn’t get onto objects you’ve already cleaned.

 You can use a long-handled duster for the ceiling or hard-to-reach corners.
 Meanwhile, the vacuum, on its lowest power with a brush attachment, is good for pleated light shades, curtains, and pelmets.
+Itโ€™s also important to dust curtains to reduce allergens and improve room cleanliness.

 After dusting, wipe surfaces to remove marks and any sticky spots.
+Use a damp cloth to dust tend drawers and storage spaces to prevent dust buildup.

 3. Cleaning the Closet